trytouca/trytouca/sdk/js/examples/03_node_core_api/README.md

 intentionally designed this API to abstract away these common features to let developers focus on their workflow under test.

-Touca SDK for Node.js provides a separate lower-level Client API that offers more flexibility and control over how tests are executed and how their results are handled.
+Touca SDK for JavaScript provides a separate lower-level Client API that offers more flexibility and control over how tests are executed and how their results are handled.
 This API is most useful when integrating Touca with other existing test frameworks.